 "Did you know that the Modern equipment that Wildlife Operators use in the field today have been thru extensive testing by Federal and State Agencies?
 1.2 Million dollars was spent on a Equipment Testing Program to Ensure that the Methods and Equipment used today are not only Humane as possible to Wildlife, Livestock and Domestic Animals but also safe to the General public."

 "When you see a trapper on TV who shows off a captured coyote in a cage, he did not catch the predator in that cage.
 He trapped it in a foothold trap and it was then transferred to the cage for the Cameras."

 "We give the landowner or property owner several options to remove nuisance wildlife, especially Coyotes.
 We can humanely trap them out in rural and suburban areas.
-I have also invested in the latest technology in rifles, Military Grade Armasight Thermal Scopes, Sig Sauer Suppressors and Subsonic .223 ammo that is at the sound level of a BB gun being fired.
+I have also invested in the latest technology in rifles, Military Grade Armasight Thermal Scopes, Sig Sauer Suppressors and Subsonic .223 ammo.
 We can call them to the uninhabited areas of a subdivision and surgically remove them without any danger whatsoever to the residents or the sound of a rifle shot disturbing surrounding neighbors."

 IN MY BLOG-"Beavers, West Nile and Zika Viruses"